trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 Self balancing binary tree with recursive methods.

 - Positioning: Objects inserted in order and erased by value.
-- Parallelism: None, thread safe.
+- Parallelism: None, unsafe.
-- Memory format: Binary tree.
+- Memory format: Tree.

 ### Public Methods
 - insert - inserts an object into its ordered position in the tree.